(By Juan Cole)

 Minnesota Judge Eric Lipman found that solar is a better deal than natural gas for Xcel Energy, permitting Geronimo Energy to construct 20 huge solar facilities worth $250 million in Xcel’s service area in that state.
 The amount of solar power in the state would increase by a factor of 7.
 The ruling still has to be approved by the Public Utilities Commission.

 Here’s the kicker: Geronimo’s Aurora solar project will get no state subsidy (it is eligible for a Federal tax break, as are most solar projects including individual rooftop solar panel installations– these have not been affected by the budget uncertainties on Federal wind farm subsidies).
-This ruling marks the first time that unsubsidized solar has gone toe to toe with natural gas and won (natural gas also receives Federal subsidies).
-As such, it may mark a turning point.
-The ruling itself is the harbinger, whether the plan goes through or not.

 But we can expect Big Oil and unscrupulous billionaire hydrocarbon moguls like the Koch brothers to attempt to block renewables by having pliant right wing legislators slap penalties on them (such Libertarians, they are).
 Remember that Big Oil and the other hydrocarbon industries get billions in government subsidies.